 Excited…but also a little apprehensive about spending your first Thanksgiving with your new blended family?
 Holiday meals can be awkward for any family, but they can also be warm, welcoming and funny!
 In the age of blended families, remarriages and step-kids, no two Thanksgiving celebrations look the same.
-How can you manage a stress-free Thanksgiving with your new step-children?
+How can you manage a relaxed Thanksgiving with your new step-children?

 For starters, if you are feeling apprehensive as a newly minted step-parent, you are not alone.
 In a FirstWivesClub.com article by Jill Brooks, she states, “Even after all these years, it surprises me how powerless one can feel as a stepparent and how important it is to manage expectations.
 This crystallizes often over the holidays when I ask my stepchildren to help me with the holiday cards and have to negotiate their schedules as though I’m a United Nations diplomat.”

 Brooks continues, “At the same time, if you ask step kids how they feel after their parents’ divorce, they will say they feel powerless, with no say in anything, that they have to juggle between two families while negotiating roles, rules, and status in both households.”
 So how do you make it all work with your step-kids?
 Here are some tips and tricks for having a wonderful Turkey Day with them:

 Make your own traditions: Avoid trying to copy what the children have done in the past, before their biological parents separated.
 It is impossible to recreate and recapture those times and memories and attempting to can lead to feelings of resentment, anger and disappointment.
 Instead, create your own new traditions such as watching a new movie together after Thanksgiving dinner or trying a new recipe every year in which everyone can participate.